-If you know of any jurisdictions or updates that should be added to this list, please email CommunityAssistanceProject@law.utexas.edu.
+If you know of any updates that should be made to this page, please email CommunityAssistanceProject@law.utexas.edu.

 Federal Stimulus Legislation: CARES Act, March 27, 2020

-- 120-day moratorium on evictions for renters in the following properties covered by the CARES Act: (1) Low Income Housing Tax Credit properties; (2) single-family and multifamily properties backed by federal loans (Fannie Mae/Freddie Mac/USDA/FHA/VA) (Section 4024 of the Act); and (3) most federally-subsidized rental housing properties (e.g., public housing, Section 8 vouchers, project-based Section 8 and others).
+The 120-day moratorium on evictions in the federal CARES Act expired on Friday, July 24th.
+Landlords covered under the moratorium must still provide tenants with a 30-day notice before proceeding with an eviction action.
+The following properties are covered by the CARES Act protections: (1) Low Income Housing Tax Credit properties; (2) single-family and multifamily properties backed by federal loans (Fannie Mae/Freddie Mac/USDA/FHA/VA) (Section 4024 of the Act); and (3) most federally-subsidized rental housing properties (e.g., public housing, Section 8 vouchers, project-based Section 8 and others).

 - This site covers how to identify whether a property is covered by CARES.
 Here is a map showing which multifamily rental properties in Texas are covered by the CARES Act moratorium.
 Note that this map does not include covered single-family properties.

 - The National Low Income Housing Coalition is tracking which properties are covered by the CARES Act moratorium.
 This list is not comprehensive and does not include single-family rental homes of 1-4 units and does not include all of the multifamily properties backed with Fannie Mae or Freddie Mac mortgages.